apache/pulsar/site2/docs/admin-api-namespaces.md

 #### unload namespace bundle

-Namespace bundle is a virtual group of topics which belong to the same namespace.
-If broker gets overloaded with the number of bundles then this command can help to unload heavy bundle from that broker, so it can be served by some other less loaded broker.
-Namespace bundle is defined with it’s start and end range such as 0x00000000 and 0xffffffff.
+The namespace bundle is a virtual group of topics which belong to the same namespace.
+If the broker gets overloaded with the number of bundles, this command can help unload heavy bundle from that broker, so it can be served by some other less-loaded brokers.
+The namespace bundle ID ranges from 0x00000000 to 0xffffffff.

 ###### CLI